Vandivier/arias-tale-rpg/docs/src/narrative/arc-integrated.md

 Thane glanced at their guide, who sat slightly apart, gazing into the flames.
 "I'm not sure.
 But we have little choice."

-"He knows this realm," Gavriel added.
+"He knows this realm," Gabriel added.
 "Without him, we'd be lost."

 "Still, we should remain cautious," Lyra advised.